estuary/flow/site/docs/concepts/connectors.md

 The Flow web application is designed to assist you with connector configuration and deployment.
 It's a completely no-code experience, but it's compatible with Flow's command line tools, discussed below.

-When you add a capture or materialization in the Flow web app, choose the desired endpoint from the **Connector** drop-down menu.
+When you add a capture or materialization in the Flow web app, choose the desired data system from the **Connector** drop-down menu.

 The required fields for the connector appear below the drop-down.
 When you fill in the fields and click **Test Config**, Flow automatically "discovers" the data streams or tables — known as **resources** — associated with the endpoint system.